ShawnShiSS/aspnetcore-api-serilog/README.md

 # ASP.NET Core API - Serilog
-ASP.NET Core API architecture starter project - Serilog
+A start project for ASP.NET Core API with Serilog configured.

+# Goals
-This sample project is a showcase on how to add Serilog for logging purpose in an ASP.NET Core API project.
+This sample project is used to demonstrate how to add Serilog for structured logging in a barebones ASP.NET Core API project.

 Serilog provides structured data logging to files, to the console, to persistence store like SQL Server, to Email, etc..

+# Getting Started
+You should be able to clone the repo and start running it in Visual Studio right away.

+# Additional Notes
 This sample is related to another project [Clean Architecture with partitioned repository pattern using Azure Cosmos DB](https://github.com/ShawnShiSS/clean-architecture-azure-cosmos-db), which is an ongoing start project aimed to showcase the following items:
 * Clean Architecture
 * ASP.NET Core 3.1